appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ## Opensearch

 ## New Versions
-We have added support for `Elasticsearch` versions `opensearch-1.3.19`.
+We have added support for `Elasticsearch` version `opensearch-1.3.19`.
 Here is yaml for elasticsearch version `opensearch-1.3.19`

 ```yaml